Eden-wu-first/Python-Based-Multi-Line-Console-Text-Editor/README.md

 ---

 ## 📝 Notes
-This is a course assignment project for CSC1002 Computational Laboratory.
+This is a course assignment project for CSC1002 Computational Laboratory in CUHK-Shenzhen.
 All functions strictly follow the requirements in `Editor-Multi-Line-Basic-2025.pdf`.